samvera/browse-everything/README.md

 Browse-everything depends on bootstrap, it can work with bootstrap 3 or bootstrap 4.

+* **NOTE**: The `browse_everything:install` generator will inject a requirement to use sprockets 3 (instead of 4) into your app's Gemfile. `browse_everything` can work with sprockets 4, if you configure your app to use sprockets 4 to serve javascript.
+But the install generator is not currently capable of doing that, so for the moment instead configures your app to use sprockets 3.

 ### CSS

 **For bootstrap3 support**, your app should include the [bootstrap-sass](https://github.com/twbs/bootstrap-sass) gem in it's Gemfile, and following the install directions for bootstrap-sass, should have `@import 'bootstrap-sprockets'` and `@import 'bootstrap'` in it's application.scss.
 After those lines, add `@import "browse_everything/browse_everything_bootstrap3";` to your application.scss.